 Majority of people would rather watch a video than reading the text to learn about a product or service.
-These videos explain the nuances of product installation and their features.
+These videos describe a product, service or idea in a way that your audience can understand in two minutes or less.
 78% of marketers have stated that using video gives them a good ROI.

-Atoka made use of an animated explainer video shown above to explain their product.
+SpazioDati made use of an animated explainer video shown above to explain their product, Atoka.

 These ads had a stronger impact when viewed on smartphones when compared to desktops.
 Don’t confuse between 360 video and Virtual Reality (VR).
 These are two different experiences.
 360 videos allow you to navigate up, down, right or left within a space.
 Virtual Reality (VR) videos give you the feeling of being present at a scene of action and experiencing it.

 It gives a simulation of real experience in 360 degrees.
 Though only 14% of marketers have used VR videos, a majority of them have found it to to be effective.
 With technology evolving, the frequency of production is likely to increase in 2019.

 8. Personalised videos for sales and marketing needs